 - (1) Each sports betting website, mobile application, and self-service gaming device (kiosk) shall display a responsible gaming logo in a manner approved by the Director or Director's designee to direct a patron to the Sports Betting Operator's responsible gaming webpage.
 Master, Sports Betting Operator, and Internet Sports Betting Operator licensees shall operate under the same responsible gaming guidelines as detailed in these Rules, where applicable.
-The responsible gaming webpage shall be accessible to a patron during a sports betting patron session and shall contain, at a minimum, the following: - (a) A prominent message that states, "Gambling problem?
-Call or TEXT1-800-GAMBLER"; - (b) A direct link to the website and other internet resources dedicated to helping people with potential gambling problems as directed by the Commission; - (c) A clear statement of the Sports Betting Operation's policy and commitment to responsible gaming along with a link to the Sports Betting Operator's specific self-exclusion program along with information on self-exclusion through the Division or Division's website. - (2) Sports Betting Operations with brick-and-mortar locations must have a policy in effect for all of its properties in addition to self-exclusion, providing opportunities for patrons to request in writing the revocation of their privileges for specific services such as: - (a) Direct sports betting promotions; - (b) Player club/card privileges related to sports betting; - (c) On-site check-cashing; and, - (d) Complimentaries. - (3) Sports Betting Operations with brick and mortar locations must make information available promoting responsible gaming and where to find assistance, including a toll-free help line number.
+The responsible gaming webpage shall be accessible to a patron during a sports betting patron session and shall contain, at a minimum, the following: - (a) A prominent message, which states, "Gambling problem?
+Call 1-800-522-4700";

+- (b) A direct link to the website and other internet resources dedicated to helping people with potential gambling problems as directed by the Commission; - (c) A clear statement of the Sports Betting Operation's policy and commitment to responsible gaming along with a link to the Sports Betting Operator's specific self-exclusion program. - (2) Sports Betting Operations with brick and mortar locations must have a policy in effect for all of its properties providing opportunities for patrons to request in writing the revocation of their privileges for specific services such as: - (a) Direct sports betting promotions; - (b) Player club/card privileges related to sports betting; - (c) On-site check-cashing; and, - (d) Complimentaries. - (3) Sports Betting Operations with brick and mortar locations must make information available promoting responsible gaming and where to find assistance, including a toll-free help line number.
 This information shall be available and visible in sports betting areas and at cash access devices.